This post may contain affiliate links. For more information, please see our affiliate policy.

 - Wood chips.
 Adding hardwood chips boosts the flavor of smoked meat.
 Pecan wood chunks work great for this recipe, but so does a bag of apple wood chunks.

 - Paraffin cubes.
 Small, odorless cubes of wax to keep the coals burning.
 Great for longer cooks.

 - Aluminum foil.
-Foil works for tenting over the turkey in case it gets too brown during smoking.
+Foil works for tenting over the chicken in case it gets too brown during smoking.

 - BBQ rub.
-You favorite dry rub, or make a delicious BBQ rub right here.
+Your favorite dry rub, or make a delicious BBQ rub right here.

 How to light a smoker:

 It’s about time to demystify the smoker.
 You don’t have to be a pit master to smoke meat at home.
 You can do it!

 The secret to consistent smoker temperature is a foolproof setup from the get-go.
 Here’s a surefire way to light a charcoal smoker like the WSM.
 It’s a technique called the Minion method, named after BBQ master Jim Minion.

 Want to know even more about How to Use a Smoker?
 Head on over to read even more about smoking with hardwood, smoking chicken, and how to clean a smoker.

 - Expose the charcoal grate.
 First, remove the cylindrical part (center section) of the smoker, exposing the rounded bottom of the smoker, the lower charcoal grate, and the fire ring, also known as the coal chamber.
 Make sure these areas are relatively clean and free of ashes.